-Interest rate lock commitments are considered over-the-counter written interest rate options.
+Mortgage loan commitments that must be accounted for as derivatives are considered over-the-counter written interest rate options.
 Therefore, because they are derivatives, these commitments should not be reported as unused commitments in item 1 of Schedule RC-L, Derivative and Off-Balance Sheet Items.
-Instead, interest rate lock commitments must be reported on the balance sheet (Schedule RC) at fair value.
-In addition, the par value of the mortgage loans to be originated under these commitments must be reported in Schedule RC L, item 12.d.(1), column A, and in Schedule RC-L, item 14, column A. Banks must also report the fair value of these interest rate lock commitments in the appropriate subitem of Schedule RC-L, item 15.b.
-As written options, interest rate lock commitments are outside the scope of the credit conversion process that applies to derivatives under the agencies' risk-based capital standards.
-However, if the fair value of these commitments is positive and therefore reported as an asset, this positive fair value is subject to the risk-based capital standards and must be risk weighted as an on-balance sheet asset.
+Instead, mortgage loan commitments that are derivatives must be reported on the balance sheet (Schedule RC) at fair value.
+In addition, the par value of the mortgage loans to be acquired under these commitments must be reported in Schedule RC-L, item 12.d.(1), column A, and in Schedule RC-L, item 14, column A. Banks must also report the fair value of these mortgage loan commitments in the appropriate subitem of Schedule RC-L, item 15.b.
+As written options, mortgage loan commitments that are derivatives are outside the scope of the credit conversion process that applies to derivatives under the agencies' risk-based capital standards.
+However, if the fair value of these mortgage loan commitments is positive and therefore reported as an asset, this positive fair value is subject to the risk-based capital standards and must be risk weighted as an on-balance sheet asset.